 Getting a personal loan to buy a car isn’t the best option for everyone.
 Before taking out a personal loan, consider the following:

-- Less time to repay.
-Depending on the personal loan terms you qualify for, you may have to repay the entire loan, plus interest, quickly.
+- Less time to repay: Depending on the personal loan terms you qualify for, you may have to repay the entire loan, plus interest, quickly.

+Whether you should take out a personal loan to buy a car depends on your specific circumstances.
+Consider what kind of vehicle you’re interested in, your credit score, your budget and your ideal repayment timeline.
 Regardless of which type of loan you choose for your car purchase, it’s smart to compare offers across multiple lenders.
 You can also use calculators to determine how much your loan will cost; try starting with Bankrate’s personal loan calculator and auto loan calculator.
 Ultimately, the best loan for you will offer you a low rate and good terms to make paying for your new car as easy as possible.